Income Tax Act 2007

-EJ 24: Allocation of expenditure on aircraft engine overhauls
+EJ 25: Allocation of expenditure on aircraft engine overhauls: election by IFRS user

 You could also call this:

-You can choose to decide how much of a deduction you’re allowed for aircraft engine overhauls if you meet certain conditions.
-To do this, you need to be a New Zealand resident or have a valid aircraft registration from the Director of Civil Aviation.
-You also need to use IFRS rules for your financial statements, and the aircraft must be owned by you or leased under a finance lease according to IFRS rules.
+You can choose to allocate expenses for aircraft engine overhauls in a certain way if you are a New Zealand resident or have a valid certificate of registration for the aircraft from the Director of Civil Aviation under the Civil Aviation Act 2023.
+You must use IFRS rules to prepare financial statements and the aircraft must be treated as owned by you or leased by you under a finance lease.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: EJ 26: Allocation of expenditure on aircraft engine overhauls: election by operator of single aircraft
+EJ 26: Allocation of expenditure on aircraft engine overhauls: election by operator of single aircraft, or

 Part E Timing and quantifying rules